Toloka/docs/en/guide/concepts/overlap-faq.md

 - [Selective majority vote verification](selective-mvote.md) allows you to set up [majority vote check](mvote.md) for only a portion of tasks.

     This type of overlap helps you save money and speed up pool completion.

+## Setting up the overlap for an individual task {#individual-overlap}

+You can set the overlap for each task using the `TASK:overlap` column values in the file with tasks.

+To learn more, see the [Tasks file structure](pool_csv.md#structure) section.

 ## For developers {#for-developers}